-GN3 A healthy and diverse urban forest is protected, expanded, and valued for its contribution to the environment and community.
+GN3 A healthy and resilient diverse urban forest is protected, expanded, and valued for its contribution to the environment and community.

 PN3.1 Develop an Urban Forest Management Plan to establish tree canopy goals and inform the policies, programs, operations, and resources needed to implement those goals.
+The strategies described will strike a balance between environmental protection and sustainable urban growth and development.